Framework Programme Monitoring

 Monitoring is an integral part of the Commission's Better Regulation agenda.
-It is a continuous and systematic process of data collection, addressing in particular implementation issues.
-The Annual Monitoring Report looks at what has happened in the implementation of Horizon 2020 and its Specific Programme, but unlike an evaluation, it does not look at why something has occurred and it does not issue policy recommendations.
+It is a continuous and systematic process of data collection, addressing implementation issues in particular.
+The annual Monitoring Report looks at what has happened in the implementation of Horizon 2020, but unlike an evaluation, it does not look at why something has occurred and does not issue policy recommendations.

 The Horizon 2020 Regulation contains a list of Key Performance Indicators aiming to capture results and impacts.
 Together with 14 indicators on cross-cutting issues the key-performance indicators provide a solid, coherent basis for the monitoring and evaluation system of Horizon 2020.

 In April 2016, the Commission published the first Monitoring Report of Horizon 2020 4.1 MB , covering calls closed in 2014 and grants signed before December 2015.